Existence Results for the Time-incremental Elastic Contact Problem with Coulomb Friction in 2D: The case of isotropic elasticity

 \end{theo}

-It is readily checked that the unique minimizer \(\mathbf{u}\in V\) of \(E_{t,t}\) on \(V\) (see Definition~\ref{defu}) with $t$ given by Theorem \ref{theoexist}, solves the formal static Signorini-Coulomb problem~\eqref{eq:SignoriniCoulombDiscret}.
+It is readily checked that the unique minimizer \(\mathbf{u}\in V\) of \(E_{t,t}\) on \(V\) (see Definition~\ref{defu}) with $t$ given by Theorem \ref{theoexist}, solves the formal time-incremental Signorini-Coulomb problem~\eqref{eq:SignoriniCoulombDiscret}.
 This means that, whenever the minimizer is smooth enough, the conditions are fulfilled pointwisely.
-In particular, the last condition of \eqref{eq:SignoriniCoulombDiscret} gives on \(\Gamma_C\):
+In particular, condition~\eqref{eq:Frict} of problem~\eqref{eq:SignoriniCoulombDiscret} gives on \(\Gamma_C\):